• Skip to primary navigation

 • Place the rolled oats, raw sugar and plain flour into a bowl and mix together.

-• In a seperate bowl, add the golden syrup, boiling water and bi-carb soda and mix together (it will froth up).
+• In a separate bowl, add the golden syrup, boiling water and bi-carb soda and mix together (it will froth up a little).

 • Mix the melted butter into the frothing mixture and then pour into the oats bowl.